-The creature’s oily black skin occasionally glowed with random pulses that slid like colourful bubbles under the surface, traveling the length of one of its limbs before disappearing.
+The creature’s oily black skin occasionally glowed with random pulses.
+They slid like colourful bubbles under the surface, traveling the length of one of its limbs before disappearing.
 It wasn’t the only physical characteristic that reminded me of an octopus.
-As my eyes followed another bobbing orb of colour, the appendage rolled—tentacle-like—out from the body and toward me.
+As my eyes followed another bobbing orb of colour, the appendage rolled like a tentacle toward me.

 Changing shape to mimic a blindfold, the inquisitive limb blocked my sight.
 In near darkness, I heard a series of bizarre guttural clicks and groans.
 My host was trying to find the correct range of sounds in order to speak English.